Frequently Asked Questions

 Are your seeds Certified Organic?

-Mostly yes - We are currently re-evaluating our organic certification at our home farm, Seven Seeds Farm where we have been certified organic since 1997.
+Mostly yes - We are currently re-vamping our organic certification with Oregon Tilth so that we will be certified as a grower, processor & handler.
+Here at our home farm, Seven Seeds Farm where we have been certified organic since 1997.
 Everything that we grow at our farm is grown organically and using biodynamic practices.
-We are currently in the process of switching organic certifiers and will hope to have our current certificate available upon request.
-All of the other growers from whom we obtain seed are certified organic.
+All of the other growers from whom we obtain seed are certified organic and we are trying to update the website to reflect exactly which varieties are certified.

 Siskiyou refers to the East-West mountain chain that our farm is nestled in.
 This mountain chain is the headwaters to the mighty Rogue River to the north and the wild Klamath to the south.
 According to the World Wildlife Fund they have designated the greater Klamath Siskiyou bioregion as one of 25 critical eco-regions that must be preserved in order to safeguard planetary biodiversity.
 The Klamath Siskiyou region stretches from the Umpqua River south of Roseburg, OR to the California wine country in the south and from the Cascade volcanoes to the Pacific Ocean.